 3. Strong arms.

 At this stage, sprinkle 1 tablespoon plus 1 teaspoon of salt all over the chicken.
+Use regular table salt.
+(You can use kosher salt, but you need to convert the amount to make it equal to 1 tablespoon and 1 teaspoon of regular table salt.)
 That’s the only seasoning you need — salt.
 You will hear a voice in your head that urges you to use fish sauce, soy sauce, or add a dash of ground pepper, but I urge you to ignore it.
+You will hear another smart-sounding voice in your head urging you to infuse the cooking liquid with fresh herbs, dried spices, etc. You will look at that voice in the nonexistent eye and stare at it quietly and indignantly until it packs up and leaves in defeat.

 If you use whole chicken or chicken breast quarters, add ½ cup of your supplemental fat of choice (see above) now.
 Turn the heat down to medium and continue to stir the meat and break it up until the chicken meat falls off the bones and turns into shreds.
 If some brown bits stick to the bottom of the wok, scrape them off and stir them into the chicken meat.
 You don’t need to stir nonstop.
 But you need to keep an eye on the wok at all times.
 Don’t crank up the heat in hopes of speeding up the process.
 This cannot be rushed.
 You need a full hour.